 Proposal to combat horehound

-Your views are now being sought on an application to introduce two moths into New Zealand to combat horehound.
+We are considering an application to introduce two moths into New Zealand to combat horehound.

 The Horehound Biocontrol Group has applied to us to release two organisms new to New Zealand - the horehound plume moth and the horehound clearwing moth.